CosmWasm/cw-plus/packages/cw3/README.md

 and how they are tallied.

-`Proposal{proposal_id}` - Returns the information set when creating the contract, along with the current status.
+`Proposal{proposal_id}` - Returns the information set when creating the proposal, along with the current status.

 `ListProposals{start_after, limit}` - Returns the same info as `Proposal`, but for all proposals along with pagination.